InfoSecMastermind/NetWiz/README.md

 # NetWiz

-NetWiz is a command-line tool designed to serve as an all-in-one network configuration assistant for Linux systems.
-It offers a convenient interface for managing various network settings and configurations from a single location, inspired by The Lazy Script.
+NetWiz is a command-line tool designed to serve as an all-in-one network configuration assistant for Debian Linux systems (like Ubuntu, Kali linux etc).
+It offers a convenient interface for managing various network settings and configurations from a single location, it is inspired by The Lazy Script.

 **Disclaimer:** This script is provided for educational and informational purposes only.
 The author holds no responsibility or liability for any misuse of this script.
 Usage of this script is solely at the user's own risk.
 By using this script, you acknowledge that there is no warranty or guarantee of any kind.
 It is important to exercise caution and discretion when utilizing this script, and users are encouraged to understand the implications of their actions.